A few years ago, I saved this statement that I found in a magazine or online:

 This log home built by Heritage Log Homes withstood 120 mph winds and a 15-foot storm surge during Hurricane Rita.

-Here are more post-hurricane photos and a related story about this same log home.
+Here are more post-hurricane facts about this same log home.

 What, if anything, can be done to build houses that better weather powerful storms?
 The housing industry thinks it has an answer in systems-built houses.
 Though log cabins suggest pioneer days rather than cutting-edge technology, they have stood the test of time and have survived severe storms because of their strength and weight.
 A log house in Santa Rosa Beach, Florida, suffered no damage when Hurricane Ivan swept through with winds of more than 100 mph.
 Besides the strength of the solid log walls, it was had hurricane straps connecting the timber roof to the log walls.